Richardo Israel

-Richardo "Chardo" Israel (born 9 September 1991) is a Jamaican footballer who plays as a defender for Stumptown Athletic in the NISA.
+Richardo "Chardo" Israel (born 9 September 1991) is a Jamaican retired footballer who played as a defender.

 Career

 College & Amateur

 Israel began playing college soccer at the University of Cincinnati in 2012, where he played for three seasons.

 Following college, Israel appeared for USL PDL sides GPS Portland Phoenix and the Ocean City Nor'easters.

 Professional

 In September 2019, Israel signed for NISA side Stumptown Athletic ahead of the league's inaugural season.